 Provide your carriers with complete and accurate data for customs clearance.
 Make sure your shipping platform is set up to handle customs data.

-Do what you can to minimise the risk of customer parcels being held up at customs or returned to sender, e.g. your labeling and shipping systems should be able to capture and provide additional data like HS codes and commodity descriptions and the GB specific EORI number.
+Do what you can to minimize the risk of customer parcels being held up at customs or returned to sender, e.g. your labeling and shipping systems should be able to capture and provide additional data like HS codes and commodity descriptions and the GB specific EORI number.

 Summary - what is on my to do list right now as an international seller exporting to the UK?